 This variable is the most important, technical, name for a major

 mode.
 This value is usually the same as the command name user types to activate the mode, but not always. (for example, the command to invoke

 This variable is automatically set when you use

-If you are out of ideas, you can simply name it with your name plus the language's name, such as “david-html-mode” or “d-html-mode”.
+If you are out of ideas, you can simply name it with your name plus the language's name, such as “dv-html-mode”.

-Emacs lisp does not support namespace, nor does it support lexical scope.
-Practically speaking, all variables and function in emacs are all in a global namespace, stored in the variable obarray.
+Emacs lisp does not have namespace.
+Basically, all variables and functions are all in a global namespace, stored in the variable obarray.